omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 Requests
 =============================================

-All created requests are listed here.
-You can filter on "Requested by" and "Progress status" (Not started, In progress or Completed).
+All created requests are listed here, for example:

 Here's an example of a list: